jonathanfox5/gogadget/docs/pages/developer/building.md

 [`uv`](https://docs.astral.sh/uv/) is used to build the packages and [`Innosetup`](https://jrsoftware.org/isinfo.php) is used to build the Windows installer.

+### Required binaries (Windows builds only)

 The installers use [`uv`](https://docs.astral.sh/uv/) to run the tool in its own virtual environment and the only non-Python runtime dependency is [`ffmpeg`](https://ffmpeg.org).

 ### Settings things up

 The following assumes building on Windows so that the Windows installer can be created in addition to the multi-platform wheel.
-If you are building on mac / linux, just skip the innosetup related steps.
+If you are building on mac / linux, you can skip steps 3 and 4.

-1. Set version number in [pyproject.toml](https://github.com/jonathanfox5/gogadget/blob/main/pyproject.toml)
+1. Set the version number in [pyproject.toml](https://github.com/jonathanfox5/gogadget/blob/main/pyproject.toml)
-2. Set version number in [install/gogadget_windows.iss](https://github.com/jonathanfox5/gogadget/blob/main/install/gogadget_windows.iss)
+2. Set the version number in [install/gogadget_windows.iss](https://github.com/jonathanfox5/gogadget/blob/main/install/gogadget_windows.iss)
-3. Make sure `uv` and `innosetup` are installed and in path. (innosetup isn't by default, you will need to add the root innosetup directory that is located in program files)
+3. _[Windows only]_ Make sure that `uv` and `innosetup` are installed and in path. (innosetup isn't by default, you will need to add the root innosetup directory that is located in program files)
-4. Download latest windows builds of `ffmpeg` and `uv` and put the binaries directly in [install/bin/](https://github.com/jonathanfox5/gogadget/tree/main/install/bin/)
+4. _[Windows only]_ Download latest windows builds of `ffmpeg` and `uv` and put the binaries directly in [install/bin/](https://github.com/jonathanfox5/gogadget/tree/main/install/bin/)

 ### Build commands (Windows)